Susan enjoys travel, art, writing, and natural products. She lives in Kent, just outside of London.

 - They pay in Euros and you have to have a minimum of 10 Euros in credit before you can ask for your money, which is the lowest payout level of all three websites I write for.

-- There is a wide variety of 300 to 400 word articles loaded at all times throughout the day.
+- There is a wide variety of 300- to 500-word articles loaded at all times throughout the day.
 No HTML or CSS coding is requested and usually the instructions are straightforward and not too complicated.

-- Clients usually accept their orders within one day and you get paid instantly, auto-pay kicks in after 3 working days if the client doesn't do anything, so you never wait too long for your money.
+- Clients usually accept their orders within a day or two and you get paid instantly, auto-pay kicks in after 3 working days if the client doesn't do anything, so you never wait too long for your money.

-- They pay in Euros and as the pound is quite strong at times, the actual rate of pay I get in sterling is sometimes lower than other times.
+- They pay in Euros and as the pound is quite strong at times, the actual rate of pay I get when converted into sterling is sometimes lower than other times.

 - Sometimes the orders are very vague and you're not sure what the client really wants - but the review system seems to work well.

 - You can only have one piece of work at a time 'in progress' so if you see a number of articles you'd like to write, you have to pick just one and hope the others are still there when you have completed it.

 - Textbroker 'marks' your work even if a client has accepted it, and so you can find yourself having negative feedback from them, and positive feedback from your client.